Prenatal Gummy vs. Pill: Which One is Right for You? - Baby Blues

 My doctor even suggested because I wasn’t keeping much down it was especially important for me as well.

-I can't keep my prenatal pill down, what do I do?
+I can't keep my prenatal pill down due to an upset stomach, what do I do?

 OK, A new mom can get a bit panicked when they realize it’s been several days and they haven’t been able to keep their prenatal down.